Dirty Dingus Magee: Cast

+Production

+Kennedy signed the deal to rewrite the script, produce and direct in August 1969.
+The film was shot in Arizona.
+Kennedy says James Aubrey of MGM wanted the director to fire Anne Jackson but Kennedy refused.
+Filming took place in February and March 1970.

+Kennedy later gave the film as an example of the movie that does not work because "everyone was a comic and there was no straight man - except the audience who didn't think it was funny."

 Reception

-Roger Ebert of the Chicago Sun-Times thought the movie was awful: "I lean toward blaming Frank Sinatra, who in recent years has become notorious for not really caring about his movies.
+Roger Ebert of the Chicago Sun-Times gave a negative review: "I lean toward blaming Frank Sinatra, who in recent years has become notorious for not really caring about his movies.
 If a shot doesn't work, he doesn't like to try it again; he might be late getting back to Vegas.
 What's more, the ideal Sinatra role requires him to be in no more than a fourth of the scenes, getting him lots of loot and top billing while his supporting cast does the work."